-Your package, your budget
+Your home care package, your budget

 The reality for many people is often quite different.
 Many clients are advised the hours of support each week that their level of package ‘entitles’ them to, with the hours seemingly predetermined.
-Added to that, little clarity exists around how their budget is allocated and whether they have the flexibility to demand they’re getting the best value for money.
+Additionally, little clarity exists around how their budget is allocated and whether they have the flexibility to demand they are getting the best value for money.

 What are unspent funds?

-Why your Home Care Package funds may accumulate
+Why your home care package funds may accumulate

-Understand your Home Care Package budget and how to spend it
+Understand your home care package budget and how to spend it

 - payment for permanent accommodation or home modifications that are not related to your care needs